2016 Wilkinsburg shooting

-On March 9, 2016, six people were killed and three others injured in a mass shooting at a suburban house in Wilkinsburg, Pennsylvania, near Pittsburgh.
+On March 9, 2016, six people were killed and three others injured in a mass shooting at a suburban house in Wilkinsburg, Pennsylvania, United States, near Pittsburgh.
 One of the victims was a pregnant woman, whose unborn baby was added to the number of fatalities on the day after the shooting.
 Two men, Cheron Shelton and Robert Thomas, were charged in connection with the shooting, but charges against Thomas were later dropped and Shelton was acquitted at trial in 2020.

 Shooting

 The shooting occurred while the victims were holding a backyard party at which about fifteen people were present at the time.
 According to officials, shortly before 11:00 p.m., one gunman who was situated in a nearby alley fired shots from a .40-caliber pistol and forced several people onto the back porch.
 The other gunman, equipped with a 7.62 mm caliber rifle and situated in the yard of an adjacent residence, then ambushed and shot the victims as they tried to enter the house through a backdoor.
 Afterwards, the gunmen fled the scene on foot.

 Witnesses reported hearing 30–40 gunshots; a total of 48 shell casings were recovered from the scene.
 Allegheny County District Attorney Stephen Zappala described the shooting as a "planned and calculated" attack.
-He added that he believed one or two of the victims may have been targeted and the rest were collateral damage.
+He added that they were not "just squeezing shots off randomly" because "all of them were headshots", and he believed one or two of the victims may have been targeted and the rest were collateral damage.
 A $20,000 reward for information on the shooting was announced.

 Victims

 Four people died at the scene and a fifth died after being taken to UPMC Mercy.
-On March 10, the eight-month-old fetus of one of the victims was added to the list of fatalities, bringing the death toll to six.
+On March 10, 2016, the eight-month-old fetus of one of the victims was added to the list of fatalities, bringing the death toll to six.
 The victims are: